-IPT Note: The IPT recommends determining upper and/or lower bounds for management items being considered for delegation to Florida (Options 2/3 a-c).
-Also, further detail will be necessary to define "Minor modifications to existing allowable gear", as analyses are not currently possible without knowing which modifications will be open to consideration by the Councils.
+IPT Note: The IPT recommends removing Options 2d and 3d from Action 1 if the Councils cannot determine what exactly is desired by "minor modifications to existing allowable gear".
+Analyses are not currently possible without knowing which modifications will be open to consideration by the Councils.